 - Doesn’t vote in Condo Board elections.

-The ideal Owner is one that is knowledgeable.
+The ideal Owner is one that is informed.
 This class of Owner understands that living in a Condo means living under an Association.
 They keep relatively up to date on things and generally have the attitude that, “there’s an Association, decent people run it, I only deal with it when I have to.”
 If there is a major issue, they take the time to get informed and will show up educated and with questions.
-Unfortunately, Knowledgeable Owners are typically a minority of the population in your Condo Association.
-Traits of the Knowledgeable Owner include:
+Unfortunately, Informed Owners are typically a minority of the population in your Condo Association.
+Traits of the Informed Owner include:

 - Is familiar with the Bylaws that matter, knows that the Association can control certain aspects of Owners’ living and is mindful of that.